StevenGin/StevenGin.github.io/_posts/2019-04-25-march-madness.md

 ### Basketball Stats
-Now that we've identified we want to try and predict box score, I needed to figure out what were the predictors that would lead us to figure that out.
+Now that we have identified that we want to try and predict box score, I needed to figure out the predictors that would lead us there.

 Surprising as it may be (for someone working on this competition), I knew next to nothing about basketball.
-I started asking around to try and understand what were the important statistics to look at in professional basketball.
-All roads seemed to lead me to kenpom.com.

-Ken Pom is blah lah blah.
+I relied a lot on friends to educate me, especially in understanding the perception of what the important factors were in playing good basketball.
+I wanted to be looking at the same things same statistics that sports analysts in the industry were looking at.
+My research eventually lead me to Ken Pomeroy.
+After quitting his job as a meteorologist and working on his stats website fulltime, Ken has since become the de facto expert in college basketball.
+He's written for the New York Times, ESPN, Sports Illustrated as well as worked with the Houston Rockets.
+Needless to say, his website kenpom.com was a fantastic resource for me.

-Three particular statistics caught my eye.
+On his website, three particular raw statistics caught my eye.
+In particular, because they are a decomposition of box score.

 **Offensive Efficiency**: Points scored per 100 possessions.